GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 -	Limit the information required to create the account, and
 -	Make most of the information requested optional.

-{% include alert-info.html heading="Key Point" content="Some public, business, or partner users may only interact with the government process and application once a year _or less_.<br><br> Revisit your process and application, and allow users to complete the transaction once before opting in to create an account." %}
+{% include alert-info.html heading="Key Point" content="Some public, business, or partner users may only interact with the government process and application once a year or less.<br><br> Revisit your process and application, and allow users to complete the transaction once before opting in to create an account." %}

 # Appendix A. Policy, Standards, and Guidance